-- Menu bar provides access to all Kepler functions. - Toolbar provides access to the most commonly used Kepler functions. - Components and Data Access area consists of a Components tab, Data tab, and an Outline tab.
-The Components tab and the Outline tab both contain a search function and display the library of available components and/or search results. - Workflow canvas provides space for displaying and creating workflows. - Navigation area displays the full workflow.
-Click a section of the workflow displayed in the Navigation area to select and display that section on the Workflow canyas.
+- Menu bar provides access to all Kepler functions. - Toolbar provides access to the most commonly used Kepler functions. - Components and Data Access area consists of a Components tab and Data tab.
+Both tabs contain a search function and display the library of available components and/or search results. - Workflow canvas provides space for displaying and creating workflows.

+Navigation area - displays the full workflow.
+Click a section of the workflow displayed in the Navigation area to select and display that section on the Workflow canvas.